hwik1/Election_Analysis/README.md

   * When I downloaded and saved the PyPoll_Challenge file, I saved it in the wrong 'Resources' folder from the earlier VBA challenge.
 That caused the IOError described in module 3.4.3 because that version of the Resources folder didn't have an Analysis folder.
 I had to rewrite the file_to_save path in line 11 with the direct path to a new election_results.txt file instead of the relative path because I couldn't get it to work otherwise.

- * There were a lot of variables being used by the end of the code where I needed to write the if statement to determine the county with the highest voter turnout and the vote count and I started to get confused.
+ * There were a lot of variables being used by the end of the script where I needed to write the if statement to determine the county with the highest voter turnout and the vote count and I started to get confused.
 At first, I thought I could use total_county_votes > winning_count (using the same variable as the candidate with the most votes), but that gave me an incorrect output.
 As you can see in the first picture below, that code said Arapahoe county had the highest turnout with 24,801 votes, but I could see that Denver had the most with 306,055.
+I realized that winning_count = 0 at that point in the script, so it cycled through all of the counties and listed the last as the output because all had voter turnout greater than zero.
 After troubleshooting the error, I updated the if statement to read if total_county_votes > county_voter_turnout because that was the variable I had previously defined to hold the votes for the largest turnout county and that corrected the issue, as seen in the second picture below.

 _Incorrect if statement output_